Oscars 2019 nominations: Black Panther up for Best Picture, 6 other awards

-In total, Black Panther (the 18th Marvel Cinematic Universe movie) scored the seven nominations, while Roma and The Favourite each got 10.
+In total, Black Panther (the 18th Marvel Cinematic Universe movie) scored seven nominations, while Roma and The Favourite each got 10.
+Roma also earned Netflix's first Best Picture nomination.

 Black-ish star Tracee Ellis Ross and The Big Sick actor/writer Kumail Nanjiani announced the nominations for the 91st Academy Awards from Hollywood.
 The pair joked about getting up early to reveal the nominees.